SunsetFi/simply-openapi/readme.md

 }
 ```

 Note how the types of both parameters are numbers, not strings.
-This is because the OpenAPI doc typed the query parameters as numbers, and SEC obediently casted the values to javascript numeric values before passing it to the handler function.
+This is because the OpenAPI doc typed the query parameters as numbers, and SOC obediently casted the values to javascript numeric values before passing it to the handler function.
-If this method was to be called with non-numeric query values, SEC's handler will return a 400 Bad Request explaining the error, and the handler will not be called.
+If this method was to be called with non-numeric query values, SOC's handler will return a 400 Bad Request explaining the error, and the handler will not be called.

 Also note that the response is typed as number.
 You may optionally enforce this at runtime.
 See [Enforcing return types at runtime](#enforcing-return-types-at-runtime)